 Dick VitaleSPECIAL TO ESPN.COM

-Each Friday I will write about the sport I love, college basketball
+Each Friday I write about the sport I love, college basketball.

 Dick Vitale coached the Pistons and the University of Detroit before broadcasting ESPN's first college basketball game in 1979.
 Send a question for Vitale for possible use on ESPNEWS.
 Send this story to a friend | Most sent stories